xkeshav/parixan/articles/atlassian/question.md

 Date: 31 Aug, 2023
 Duration: 1 hour

-Question: asked to create a production ready method for getting feature flag by sending feature flag name
+Question: asked to create a production ready method for getting feature flag by sending feature flag name, this was basically more on async await related question.